mdoucet/time-resolved-nr/README.md

-# Repository for the analysis of time-resolved NR data with reinforcement learning
+# Analysis of time-resolved NR data with reinforcement learning

 ## Installation